samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 # Mapping USB ports via ACPI without Replacement table
+⚠️ This guide is still work in progress.
+It should still work but it might get confusing.

 Advantage of this method compared to other known methods:
 * macOS independent!